elixir-lang/elixir-lang.github.com/install.markdown

     Erlang/OTP 18 (erts-7) [64-bit] [smp:2:2] [async-threads:0] [hipe] [kernel-poll:false]

-Notice that depending on how you installed Erlang, Erlang binaries won't be available in your PATH.
+Notice that depending on how you installed Erlang, Erlang binaries might not be available in your PATH.
 Be sure to have Erlang binaries in your [PATH](https://en.wikipedia.org/wiki/Environment_variable), otherwise Elixir won't work!

 ## Setting PATH environment variable